-Mr. Schreyer has an agreement with the company which provides credit for prior service and determines benefits payable under the company's nonqualified supplemental retirement plan, as more fully described above under "Retirement Plans."
+Messrs.
+O'Connor, Schreyer and Walker have agreements with the company which provide credit for prior service and determine benefits payable under the company's nonqualified supplemental retirement plan, as more fully described above under "Retirement Plans."

-Awards granted to employees under the incentive plan, including the named executive officers, are subject to accelerated vesting and, at the compensation committee's discretion, cash-out upon the occurrence of a change of control, as defined in the incentive plan.
+Awards granted to employees under the incentive plan, including the named executive officers, are subject to accelerated vesting and, at the compensation and management development committee's discretion, cash-out upon the occurrence of a change of control, as defined in the incentive plan.